gustavocmaciel/ask-the-experts/README.md

 When a user registers, he/she gets a default profile photo (that can be changed later on the **settings page**) and has a starting score of `1`.

 On the **settings page**, any user (who is signed in) can change his/her username, email, password and, additionally, delete his/her account.
-When a user visits his own question page, the user has the ability to **mark** any answer as **selected**, which means this answer was useful and then, the **selected answer** appears on the top of all the other answers.
+When a user visits his own question page, he/she has the ability to **mark** any answer as **selected**, which means this answer was useful and then, the **selected answer** appears on the top of all the other answers.

 The **score system** works like this:
 - When a question is upvoted: the user who asked the question gets `+20` points.